 Gaudium Stations

-At the foot of Siegfriedstein Castle, two covered shelters provide space for creative and entertaining activities aimed at school classes up to Year 9, as well as for families.
-These are offered as modular components that can be individually arranged to suit different age groups and interests.
+At the foot of Siegfriedstein Castle, two covered shelters provide space for creative and engaging activities for school classes up to Year 9, as well as families.
+These activities are organised as modular components, allowing them to be adapted to different age groups and interests.

-Following a guided tour of the castle construction site, children and/or adults gather here to take part in hands-on activities – such as working with soapstone.
-Once finished, the carved soapstone can be turned into an amulet and lucky charm using a leather cord – perhaps to ward off evil spirits, as people believed in the Middle Ages.
-Others may use a lucet fork to braid a cord, or paint their very own coat of arms onto a wooden shield.
+Following a guided tour of the castle construction site, participants gather here to take part in hands-on activities, such as working with soapstone.
+Once completed, the carved soapstone can be made into an amulet or lucky charm using a leather cord – perhaps to ward off evil spirits, as was commonly believed in the Middle Ages.
+Others may use a lucet fork to braid a cord or paint their own coat of arms onto a wooden shield.

-Other popular traditional games are also offered here, including skittles, sack races, crossbow shooting, and dice games.
-The dice symbolise fate and the unpredictable nature of life.
-Not only are they associated with gambling and luck, but dice were also given as New Year’s gifts to represent good fortune.
+A range of traditional games is also available, including skittles, sack races, crossbow shooting, and dice games.
+Dice symbolise fate and the unpredictable nature of life.
+While they are associated with gambling and luck, they are also given as New Year’s gifts to represent good fortune.